elitalon/elitalon.github.io/_posts/2016-03-13-design-weaknesses-of-gitflow.md

 ### Historical reference
 There are other ways of keeping historical reference of when a feature was merged.
 If you have an issue-tracking system, you can prefix commit messages with the related feature ID.
 You can also provide [better commit messages](http://chris.beams.io/posts/git-commit/), something that I definitely encourage you to do.

 In any case, I think that the fact that a branch was merged at some point in time does not tell me anything about the lifetime of a feature.
-Keep reading to know why.

 ### Reverting a feature
 The existence of merge commits are in theory useful to revert a feature.
 In my opinion, this is a highly unlikely scenario when you work in a team.
-You usually find developers working together in several features, where everyone uses multiple branches.
+You usually find developers working together in several features and using multiple branches.
 If you want to share work with your team (e.g. because you refactored some code along the way) you have to merge changes so that everyone can benefit.
-Make that a couple of times and there is no easy way of *"reverting a whole feature*" anymore.
+Make that a couple of times and there is no easy way of *"reverting a whole feature"* anymore.

 And this is because **software development is inherently an organic process**.
-It is very difficult to be in an scenario where a feature starts and gets merged later without being affected by other changes made.
-If that happens, it is probably because the change is so small that reverting it can be easily done with another batch of changes.
-And that reflects the reality of the project better: we introduced a change and we explicitly reverted it for some reason.
+It's very difficult to be in an scenario where a feature starts and gets merged later without being affected by changes in other branches.
+If that happens, it's probably because the change is so small that you can revert it easily with another batch of changes.
+And that reflects better the reality of the project: we introduced a change and we explicitly reverted it for some reason.

 If you really want to revert a feature, you [design it in a way that you can do that with the software itself](http://martinfowler.com/articles/feature-toggles.html), not by messing with the commit history.

-## A final word – I mean no offence
+## Ready to try something else?
 Git is a difficult tool to master and users can do whatever they want with it.
 Making mistakes is easy and it takes a while to develop good practices and learn how to avoid or solve [some pitfalls](http://stackoverflow.com/q/9264314/592454).
 So it's easy to understand why people have embraced a complex workflow of limiting but well-defined rules.

 It's also difficult to change things when almost every developer is familiar with it.
 Conventions are powerful.
-And the fact that major repository hosting services do not offer a way to fast-forward merges does not help either.
+And the fact that major repository hosting services don't offer a way to fast-forward merges doesn't help either.

-I am certainly not the first one that saw all the issues stated above.
+I'm certainly not the first one that saw all the issues stated above.
 [Scott Chacon](https://twitter.com/chacon) himself [wrote about it](http://scottchacon.com/2011/08/31/github-flow.html) in 2011 and proposed the GitHub approach as a simpler alternative.
 If you are willing to escape from GitFlow, I would start there.